Canon M3 vs Leica SL

 Studio photographers will appreciate that the Leica SL (unlike the M3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the M3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6.
+Both the M3 and the SL have been discontinued, but can regularly be found used on eBay.
+The M3 was replaced by the Canon M6, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M3 or the Leica SL – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.